-It seems impossible now to find refuge from the steel claws of civilization, and yet here I sit, under my tree.
+It seems impossible now to find refuge from the perpetual claws of civilization, and yet here I sit, under my tree.

-A beetle scuttles away as I rest my head against the tree bark before jumping off and buzzing away to a branch above.
+As I rest my head against the tree bark, a beetle scuttles away before leaping and buzzing noisily to a branch above.
 Perhaps inspired by a distant bird’s song, it joins in the ballad and I close my eyes to enjoy their improvised masterpiece.

-Readjusting and inspecting my hands, which have been pressed against the numerous blades of grass, reveal long lines and symbols written in long forgotten languages – Nature’s hieroglyphs.
+Readjusting and inspecting my hands, which have been pressed against the blades of grass, reveal lines and symbols written in long-forgotten languages – nature’s hieroglyphs.

 A squirrel dances up in the branches.
 Perhaps celebrating the bird’s and beetle’s performance, or perhaps searching for a place to store it’s loot for the distant winter.
-As it hurries by, its small legs let loose a few leaves that flutter down, supervised by a piece of bark.
-I pick up this canvas amidst the leaves, examining its long crooked bands – left over paint from a careful brush’s strokes – resembling mountains of earth like the Himalayas, Kilimanjaro or Fuji.
-Possibly places the artist previously visited.
+As it hurries by, its small legs set loose a few leaves that flutter down; supervised by a piece of bark.
+I pick up this canvas amidst the leaves and examine its long crooked bands – left over paint from a careful brush – resembling mountains of earth like the Himalayas, Kilimanjaro or Fuji.
+Possibly places the artist had previously visited.

 It takes me only a while longer to realize my headache has dissipated.

 I slowly stand up, putting a yellow plastic hat firmly on my head and nod: “We’ll build it here.”